rjdkmr/gcMapExplorer/docs/commands/normMCFS.rst

                         It may be either “mean” or “median”.
 By default, it is “median”.

   -vmax VMAX, --maximum-value VMAX
-                         Minimum thershold value for normalization.
+                         Minimum threshold value for normalization.
-                        If contact frequency is less than or equal to this thershold value, this value is discarded during normalization.
+                        If contact frequency is less than or equal to this threshold value, this value is discarded during normalization.

   -vmin VMIN, --minimum-value VMIN
-                         Maximum thershold value for normalization.
+                         Maximum threshold value for normalization.
-                        If contact frequency is greater than or equal to this thershold value, this value is discarded during normalization.
+                        If contact frequency is greater than or equal to this threshold value, this value is discarded during normalization.

   -st o/e, --stype o/e   Type of scaling.